Muts256/TOR-Usage-Threat-Hunt/README.md

 4. File Creation Unrelated to Tor
 **At 12:28:57 PM**, the file Shopping List.txt was created on the desktop by user labuser1.
 This action is not related to Tor Browser activity and appears to be a normal user-generated file.

+<h2> 4.Responce Taken.</h2>

+TOR usage was confirmed on endpoint mm.mde.onboardi.
+The device was isolated, and the user's direct manager was notified

 <h2> 🤳 Connect with me:</h2>